Private Attribute Inference from Images with Vision-Language Models: Introduction

 The recent rise of VLMs lifts this discussion from a text-only domain to include also images, raising the question of how the findings of \citet{beyond_arxiv} translate to the multi-modal setting.
 This is particularly relevant as even though image and video are ubiquitous in most influential social media platforms (e.g., Instagram, TikTok), privacy risks associated with automated VLM inferences have not been explored yet.

-\paragraph{Example} To motivate our setting, consider \cref{fig:example}, which shows the interior of a dormitory room.
-This picture could have been posted on a pseudonymized social media platform, such as Reddit (e.g., asking for arrangement advice), while not breaking the general assumption that one's privacy remains uncompromized.
-Despite no humans being depicted in the image, a human investigator may infer some personal attributes by reasoning over probable cues, such as recognizing the football team's logo or reverse image searching it.
-However, the involvement of a human intermediary naturally limits the scalability of any such approach, making its application on large-scale real-world data infeasible (already in 2014, there were 1.8 billion daily image uploads \citep{kpcbreport}).
-Yet, when feeding the image to a VLM (in this case to \gptv), the model can do the investigator's work, automatically recognizing the relevant cues and correctly inferring that the person living in the dormitory is a fan of the Green Bay Packers, and as such, has a high probability of living or having lived in Wisconsin.
-With such model inferences being inherently scalable, VLMs allow for privacy violations of this kind at an unprecedented scale, requiring us to re-evaluate our current understanding of online privacy.
+\paragraph{Example} To motivate our setting, consider \cref{fig:example} depicting a dormitory room.
+This picture could have been posted on a pseudonymized social media platform, such as Reddit (e.g., asking for arrangement advice) under the general assumption that one's privacy remains uncompromized.
+Despite no person being visible in the image, a human investigator may infer some personal attributes by reasoning over probable cues, such as recognizing the football team's logo or reverse image searching it.
+However, the involvement of a human detective prohibits the scalability of this approach, making its application on large-scale real-world data infeasible (already in 2014, there were 1.8 billion daily image uploads \citep{kpcbreport}).
+Yet, when feeding the image to a VLM (in this case to \gptv), the model can do the investigator's work, detecting the relevant cues and correctly inferring that the person living in the dormitory is a Green Bay Packers fan, and as such, has a high probability of living or having lived in Wisconsin.
+As model inferences are inherently scalable, VLMs enable such privacy violations at an unprecedented scale, requiring us to re-evaluate our understanding of online privacy.

-\paragraph{This Work} In this work, we aim to establish relevant context for this re-evaluation by providing the first investigation and analysis of the capability of VLMs to infer private information from inconspicuous images posted on pseudonymized platforms.
+\paragraph{This Work} For the first time, we systematically analyze the capability of VLMs to infer private information from inconspicuous images posted online.
 Our findings indicate that similarly to the text-only domain, VLMs are able to infer a variety of personal attributes from real-world images both accurately and at an unprecedented scale.
-Notably, as we show in our evaluation, current safety filters against such privacy-infringing queries are ineffective in the face of simple evasion techniques, allowing for a low entry barrier for potential malicious actors.
+Notably, as we show in our evaluation, current safeguards against such privacy-infringing queries are ineffective in the face of simple evasion techniques, allowing for a low entry barrier for potential malicious actors.
+As such, we believe that with the advent of VLMs, threats to our online privacy are currently underestimated.